I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 the Wimbledon White that will be the body color.
 It is not an exact match, but true Color matched paint is about $500.00

 per gal.
 This stuff is $75.00 per gallon.
-Some say this in not a quality paint, but the paint is a better paint that
+Some say this is not a quality paint, but the paint is a better paint that

 I am a painter so it seems to work out pretty good.
-I mix it with 4 Parts Paint to 1 Part Reducer to 1 Part Activator.
+I mixed it with 4 Parts Paint to 1 Part Reducer to 1 Part Activator.

 The finnish is certainly better than it would have been from the factory and will look great after color sanding

 I took advantage of the unusually warm weather.
 A friend and I spent all day Saturday sanding down the old paint